Weekly Bullion Market Review & Out-Look

 put on the spot about the Fed's political biases - see the video here or click the link below.

-Then once gold fell below the $1310 and $1300 support levels, massive amounts of stop orders were filled, and the price plummeted.
+Then, once gold fell below the $1310 and $1300 support levels, huge amounts of stop orders were filled, and the price plummeted.

 The same happened to silver after it fell below its $18.50 support level.